Ron Cox (American football): Chicago Bears

-Cox was drafted by the Chicago Bears in the second round (33rd overall) of the 1990 NFL Draft.
+Cox was selected by the Chicago Bears in the second round (33rd overall) of the 1990 NFL draft.
 His rookie year, 1990, was his best year in terms of sacks, with three.
 After a dip in productivity in 1991, Cox saw a career year in 1992, with 56 tackles, a sack, a fumble recovery, and three games started.
 Recording his first interception in 1995, Cox left in free agency to go to the Green Bay Packers.
 He returned to the team in 1997 but retired to spend time with his family.

 Green Bay Packers

 In the 1996 offseason, the Green Bay Packers signed Cox to a three-year contract worth $3.9 million.
 He was pushed into the starting lineup for Super Bowl XXXI after an injury to George Koonce.

 Coaching career

 Cox serves as a defensive coach for Division III Lake Forest College.
 He has turned down offers to be on the coaching staff from Ron Rivera of the Carolina Panthers and Leslie Frazier of the Minnesota Vikings.